KasperKnop/WEB1/docs/01-web-infrastructure-and-html.md

 -   A shared navigation bar (on all pages) that lets users click between your pages.
 -   Use of semantic HTML elements where appropriate (`<header>`, `<nav>`, `<main>`, `<section>`, `<article>`, `<footer>`, etc.)
 -   A table to organize information.
 It could be your weekly schedule, your favorite movies/games/books or something else entirely.
 -   A footer with contact information and links to your social accounts.
-It is okay to put in fake data here if you want privacy.

 ### Hosting Your Site